I Want To...

 Enter the last name, specialty or keyword for your search below.

 School of Medicine

 Expertise: Muscular Dystrophies, Pain Management, Peripheral Nerve Disorders

 Research Interests: Neural crest cell biology; Peripheral nerves disease; Congenital Insensitivity of Pain and Anhidrosis; Familial Dysautonomia; Charcot-Marie-Tooth 1A; Skeletal muscle; Duchenne muscular dystrophy; Facioscapulohumeral muscular dystrophy ...read more

-Dr. Lee is currently Assistant Professor in the Department of Neurology and Neuroscience at Johns Hopkins School of Medicine, where he continues his research on peripheral nerve disease (Charcot-Marie-Tooth, Congenital insensitivity to Pain and Anhidrosis, Familial Dysautonomia) and muscular dystrophies (Duchenne muscular dystrophies, Facioscapulohumeral muscular dystrophies).
+Dr. Lee is currently Associate Professor in the Department of Neurology and Neuroscience at Johns Hopkins School of Medicine, where he continues his research on peripheral nerve disease (Charcot-Marie-Tooth, Congenital insensitivity to Pain and Anhidrosis, Familial Dysautonomia) and muscular dystrophies (Duchenne muscular dystrophies, Facioscapulohumeral muscular dystrophies).
 His lab has established a novel methodology for direct derivation and prospective isolation of peripheral neurons, Schwann cells and skeletal muscle, from human pluripotent stem cells of diseases.
 Using these patient-specific model, they are studying disease mechanism and testing therapeutic compounds.